 Here our main connection is with a local national church from the reformed tradition.
 They are currently developing a program of Church Planting and Evangelism across the nation and we have committed to the financial support of two of their Church Planters.
 Occasionally members of the ministry team and others visit to offer teaching, friendship, and encouragement.

 In addition, we have links with the Apple of God’s Eyes, The Spring School and the Children of Nepal.
 The Apple of God’s Eyes is an organisation dedicated to the restoration of girls who have returned to Nepal after having been trafficked.
-They run homes for 200 girls, a school and medical and dental clinics which are also available to the community.
+They run homes for 200 girls, a school, and medical and dental clinics that are also available to the community.
 The Children of Nepal focuses on disadvantaged boys—providing a home, education and a future.

 Funding for this is a mix of self-funding plus grants made from your giving, fund-raising (Feijoada) and the Ministers discretionary fund.

 Currently, we have a focus on THE SPRING SCHOOL

 This is a new project initiated by Anjali, a graduate of AoGE.
 Her dream is to establish a school in her home district in Nepal to prevent more girls from being trafficked, to give them a bright future, to raise awareness, and to change the mindset of her people.
 In 2017 we raised just over $16000 for this, but have waited until the land was purchased before doing more.
 On Tuesday 4th August 2020 the sale and purchase agreement for a suitable block of land was confirmed.